The fraction and kinematics of broad absorption line quasars across cosmic time: BAL quasar fraction

 Finally, we investigate the dependence of the BAL fraction on the SNR of the quasar spectra.
-To this purpose, we homogeneously compute the spectral noise for our quasar sample as the median rms in the rest-frame interval 1650-1750 \AA\ for a 70 \kms\ spectral pixel (Sect. \ref{subsec:comp}).
+To this purpose, we homogeneously compute the SNR as the ratio between the median quasar continuum emission in the rest-frame interval 1650-1750 \AA\ and the spectral noise, defined as the median rms in the same spectral region for a 70 \kms\ pixel (Sect. \ref{subsec:comp}).
 Figure \ref{fig:fbal-z} (bottom) shows no trend of the BAL with SNR for the $5.8<z<6.6$ sample, while it decreases with increasing SNR for the $2.1<z<5.0$ sample.
 This is likely due to the combination of (i) a similar rms sensitivity for the spectra, and (ii) bluer continuum slopes, translating into higher SNR for the non-BAL quasars in our sample.
 Previous studies of BAL quasars in SDSS reported no or little increasing trend (a few \%) of the BAL fraction with SNR, for a similar range of SNR~$=10-50$ \citep{Gibson09, Allen11}, likely reflecting the mild trend with \lbol, due to the wider (by about one order of magnitude) quasar luminosity range sampled by these works.
 We conclude that the increasing trend of the BAL fraction at $z\gtrsim6$ is a genuine cosmic evolution and does not depend either on trends with nuclear properties or on the SNR of the spectra.